mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### Attending Microconf and meeting Quiet Light Brokerage

 In 2023, I attended [Microconf](https://microconf.com/), a small conference for bootstrapped founders.
-I hoped that to either find a potential buyer there or at least get advice from other founders about what to do with TinyPilot.
+I hoped to either find a potential buyer or at least get advice from other founders about what to do with TinyPilot.

 One of the sponsors of the conference was a brokerage I'd never heard of, [Quiet Light](https://quietlight.com/).
 They piqued my interest because not only did they cater to bootstrapped founders, they worked with a lot of eCommerce companies.